XxLissiexX/project1/README.md

 For example: The word 'anna' has the same letters regardless of which end you start from.

-For the purpose of this project we will ignore any non-alphanumeric characters (space, punctuation, non-printable characters)
+For the purpose of this project we will ignore any non-alphanumeric characters (space, punctuation, non-printable characters).

 We will also practice using recursion so be sure to use it where directed.